adelowo/portfolio/_posts/2016-12-02-a-subtle-introduction-to-mocking.md

 In other to pass this idea through, I would be providing code samples that show our logger in two states : ___The premock stage___ and ___The postmock stage___.

 > Both stages work as expected and have unit tests.

+> I have put up the code for both stages on [github](https://github.com/adelowo/code-samples/tree/master/mocking)

 #### The Premock Stage